iqtree/iqtree.github.io/doc/Compilation-Guide.md

 * Download source code.
 Since IQ-TREE has a submodule ([the phylogenetic likelihood library](http://www.libpll.org/)), the best way to obtain source code is to use `git`:

         git clone --recursive https://github.com/Cibiv/IQTree.git

-The compilation guides for Linux, Mac OS X, and Windows are given below.

 Compiling under Linux
 ---------------------